triska/clpz/README.md

     ?- n_factorial(N, 3).
     false.

-Using CLP(Z) constraints has allowed us to improve the termination properties of this predicate by purely declarative reasoning.
+Using CLP(ℤ) constraints has allowed us to improve the termination properties of this predicate by purely declarative reasoning.

 ## Acknowledgments